-Members participate on a syndicate by reference to a year of account and each syndicate year of account is a separate annual venture.
-These accounts relate to the 2020 year of account which has been closed by reinsurance to close at 31 December 2022; consequently the balance sheet represents the assets and liabilities of the 2020 year of account and the profit or loss account reflect the transactions for that year of account during the 36 months period until closure.
-The 2020 closed year of account loss \$0.8m includes a reinsurance to close surplus from the 2019 year of account (note 7).
+Members participate on a syndicate by reference to a year of account ('YOA') and each syndicate YOA is a separate annual venture.
+These accounts relate to the 2021 YOA which has been closed by reinsurance to close at 31 December 2023; consequently the balance sheet represents the assets and liabilities of the 2021 year of account and the profit or loss account reflects the transactions for that YOA during the 36 months period until closure.
+The 2021 closed YOA profit of \$27.2m includes a reinsurance to close surplus from the 2020 YOA of \$2.8m (note 7).
+This profit on the 2021 YOA represents a return on capacity of 30.8% and includes the impact of personal members expenses of \$0.2m.
+Return on capacity excluding these expenses would be 31.0%.